Smile, you’re on camera!

 44%

-say they would think twice about their behaviour if staff were wearing cameras (61% of Gen Z, 55% of Millennials, 31% of retired adults)
+say they would think twice about their behavior if staff were wearing cameras

 Body-worn cameras don’t just record problems, they help prevent them.